-- district court decision, while not voiding the holding of the March primary for the purposes of the - 2 Act's contribution limitations, nullified the results of the March primary.
-After August 4, - 3 Representative Bonilla was placed in a new electoral situation created by the district court, - 4 whereby he was no longer his party's nominee but was, instead, a candidate in an election that - 5 could involve other candidates of the same party as well as other parties.
-The effect of the - 6 district court's decision, therefore, was to create a new general election contest, beginning on - 7 August 5, 2006, and running through November 7, 2006; the decision created, in effect, a - 8 different election campaign period from the one that began on March 8 and ended on August 4, - 9 2006.
+The Commission considers Representative Bonilla's situation to be materially indistinguishable from the situations presented by the previously nominated candidates in Advisory Opinions 1996-36 and 1996-37.
+Like those candidates, Mr. Bonilla was running in a general election as his party's nominee from March 8, 2006, until August 4, 2006.
+The August 4 district court decision, while not voiding the holding of the March primary for the purposes of the Act's contribution limitations, nullified the results of the March primary.
+After August 4, Representative Bonilla was placed in a new electoral situation created by the district court, whereby he was no longer his party's nominee but was, instead, a candidate in an election that could involve other candidates of the same party as well as other parties.
+The effect of the district court's decision, therefore, was to create a new general election contest, beginning on August 5, 2006, and running through November 7, 2006; the decision created, in effect, a different election campaign period from the one that began on March 8 and ended on August 4, 2006.

-The Commission concludes, therefore, that one election limit applies to contributions made before August 5, 2006, to the Bonilla Committee for the regular general election and a separate, special general election limit applies to contributions made after August 4 to the Bonilla Committee.5 Thus, any lawful contribution made to the Bonilla Committee before August 5, 2006, with respect to the regular general election will not count toward the separate limit that will apply to contributions for the November 7th special general election.
+The Commission concludes, therefore, that one election limit applies to contributions made before August 5, 2006, to the Bonilla Committee for the regular general election and a separate, special general election limit applies to contributions made after August 4 to the Bonilla Committee.
+Thus, any lawful contribution made to the Bonilla Committee before August 5, 2006, with respect to the regular general election will not count toward the separate limit that will apply to contributions for the November 7 special general election.
 The applicable limits are \$5,000 per election for contributions from multicandidate committees and \$2,100 per election for contributions from persons other than multicandidate committees.
 See 2 U.S.C.
 441a(a)(1)(A) and (2)(A); 11 CFR 110.1(b)(1) and 110.2(b)(1).
-With respect to the treatment of campaign debt for these elections, the second sec